 - charts and any legally required manual records for the current day and the previous 28 calendar days

-- the driver’s digital smart card if they hold one
+- the driver’s card if they hold one

 - sign a hard copy of data when required to do so by a DVSA examiner or a police officer